jbloomlab/dms_tools2/docs/dms2_bcsubamplicons.rst

     b.
 We then attempt to align the consensus reads at each position indicated in ``--alignspecs``.
 We consider an alignment acceptable if there are no more than ``--maxmuts`` mutations relative to ``refseq`` (with mutations counted in terms of character ``--chartype``) and if the fraction of called nucleotides in the aligned consensus is at least ``--minfraccall``.
 We take the first valid alignment that we find.
 But unless you are working with a very repetitive sequence or specify a very large ``--maxmuts``, there should be at most one valid alignment.

+8) For each aligned subamplicon, we count the identities at each site.
+We call an identity if at least ``--minreads`` reads with non-ambiguous identities span that site, and at least ``--minconcur`` of these agree on the identity.
+If both reads span a site and they disagree, we call that site as ``N``.

+9) The results are reported in the `Output files`_.

 Command-line usage
 ---------------------